Friday, December 30, 2022

 Fall in Love

-The Fall season is magical as the leaves turn to different colours like yellow, red, orange, and brown.
+The Fall season is magical as the leaves turn to different colors like yellow, red, orange, and brown.
 It makes the surroundings golden when the leaves do not fall from the trees.
 And when it falls to the ground, it's just incredible and lovely.

 During the fall, we celebrate Thanksgiving for the blessings and graces we received and the bountiful harvest the farmers shared with everyone.